IT’S ALL UP TO ‘”KING” NOW…..THE ST. SIMON LEGACY

 Hardy little *Gallant Man is gone.
 The tough Wild Risk has only Joe Who (BRZ) to represent him, and the lovely Prince Bio has but one line in Siphon (BRZ).

 Perhaps saddest of all is that the elegant Princequillo is hanging on by a thread.
 Round Table is almost gone with K One King is his lone representative.
-Prince John shows no tail-
+Prince John shows no tail-male activity.
+For anyone whoever saw *Princequillo, this state of affairs is beyond tragic.

 Many years ago, we noted a comparison between exceptional descriptions of St. Simon and Round Table.
 The first description is from Charlie Hatton’s 1959 American Racing Manual article on Round Table, “Smallest of His Transcendent Class”.

 It was written that Round Table’s shoulder was “a study” and that he had “a short, sturdy back”.
 His “forelegs were set on well, affording him a fine liberty of action” and his ears were delicately modeled, having “the inward turn characteristic of the St. Simons”.
-Finally, Hatton said the colt’s strongest feature was his “proportionately deep and well-
+Finally, Hatton said the colt’s strongest feature was his “proportionately deep and well-laid scapula (shoulder) and the density of bone” around his limbs.

 Compare this to a Bloodstock Breeders’ Review description of St. Simon, printed in 1916: